Call for Submissions

 - Women's Caucus

-The division is interested in celebrating our strong scholarship and suggesting new directions/outlets for our scholarship and teaching.
-As a result, we encourage competitive paper submissions from both new and established scholars, as well as students.
-Planners are interested in all types of formats including: traditional panels, roundtable discussions, and working research sessions.
-We are especially interested in interactive formats such as performances or debates that draw the audience into conversation about elevating the study and practice of organizational communication.
+Papers and panels from both established and new scholars that celebrate strong scholarship and suggest new directions for research, application, and teaching are encouraged.
+Planners are interested in all types of formats including: traditional paper panels, roundtable discussions, and working research sessions.
+Panels ought to have representation from multiple institutions rather than representing a single institution.
+We are especially interested in submission formats that draw the audience into conversation about convergence and its relation to the study and practice of organizational communication.

 Guidelines for Submission:

-2. As the availability of AV equipment is limited, all requests for AV equipment must be included with paper and panel submissions.
+All technology requests must be made at the time of submission.
 Please indicate your AV requests in the text of your submission email.